DiemBang/gridSock7/README.md

 Throughout this project we used agile methodologies - including, for example, sprint planning and daily stand-ups.

+## How to play

+To start playing our multiplayer game, follow these steps:

+1. Visit the game website: [Multiplayer Game](https://multiplayergame-frontend-qrt3j.ondigitalocean.app/)
+2. Enter your name and click the "Join game" button.
+3. Invite three friends to join.
+Once they've entered, the game will start.
+4. Enjoy the game!

+This application has been deployed on Digital Ocean.

 ## Authors

 - [@DiemBang](https://www.github.com/DiemBang)